 I didn’t have a lot of time in Barcelona, but I still had the goal of trying to do some hiking.
 And, of course, I decided that I wanted to climb to the top of Tibidabo Mountain, the highest mountain in Barcelona and in the Serra de Collserola.

 In fact, you can take a funicular to the top of Tibidabo Mountain, where there is an amusement park and the Sagrat Cor Church (which can be seen from far distance, overlooking the whole city of Barcelona).
 But I didn’t want to use the easy way to go to the summit; I wanted to hike there by myself!

 But is it really possible to hike there?
 Before I started, I did some research on internet and the information I found was rather incomplete.
-I couldn’t find out if there was an official trail and even read on some websites that walking to the summit was not recommended.
-I finally decided to ignore this, and I opted for a hike through the Pac Natural de la Serra de Collserola.
+I couldn’t find out if there was an official trail and I even read on some websites that walking to the summit was not recommended.
+I finally decided to ignore this, and I opted for a hike through the Parc Natural de la Serra de Collserola.

 So I took the metro to the Baixador de Vallvidrera station.
 I walked out and found myself in a park in the mountains, where a wild boar was casually walking on the path.
 I immediately knew that I was going to love this hike.

 Hiking through the Parc Natural de la Serra de Collserola gives access to Tibidabo Mountain by its northern flank.
 There is no direct trail to the summit, rather you have to take a series of trails to get there.
 I first followed the signs to Vil·la Joana, the former residence of the Catalan poet Jacint Verdaguer.

 Near the residence is the information centre of the Parc Natural de la Serra de Collserola.
 It is possible to consult the maps of the area and to visit an exhibition on the history and geology of the park (unfortunately only in Catalan and Spanish).
 After a short stop in the centre, I decided I was ready to head for the summit.